HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

  masternodeblsprivkey=395555d67d884364f9e37e7e1b29536519b74af2e5ff7b62122e62c2fffab35e

 Press enter to make sure there is a blank line at the end of the file, then save and close the editor.
 We now need to restart the masternode for this change to take effect.
 Close Historia Core and run it again.
-[waiting a few seconds in between to give Historia Core time to shut down.]

 We will now prepare the transaction used to register the masternode on the network.

 Prepare a ProRegTx transaction